-It is important to keep in mind that the customer has the right to see all collected information, knowing why this information were collected, for how long it will be stored and ask for it to be deleted.
+It is crucial to keep in mind that the customer has the right to see all collected information, knowing why this information was collected, for how long it will be stored and ask for it to be deleted.

 These are the basics rights that, if consent is given, give you the option for data profiling under GDPR.
 Data profiling contributes to creating personal send e-mails, based on collected customer information.

-With help of AI, all that can be done.
+With the help of AI, all that can be done.
 And it makes customers read the e-mails they got.
-E-mail marketing would never work if the customers needed to first open the e-mail and then fell in love with the company.
+E-mail marketing would never work if the customers needed first to open the e-mail and then fell in love with the company.

-It should be the other way around, and GDPR is making it sure that it does.
-The customers who give their consent will be informed on what content they will get and they would want to read it, because they will be familiar with the company.
+It should be the other way around, and GDPR is making sure that it does.
+The customers who give their consent will be informed on what content they will get, and they would want to read it because they will be familiar with the company.

-It is now our task to get them want those e-mails by creating a successful business, with right marketing strategies.
+It is now our task to get them to want those e-mails by creating a successful business, with the right marketing strategies.
 And Oxidian can help you with all the above.